atrigila/provenancereport/README.md

 1. Validate and normalise the input samplesheet with `nf-schema`.
 2. Resolve each `path` entry from the samplesheet as one input file.
 3. Render one Quarto notebook with all listed files using the nf-core `quartonotebook` module.
+4. Calculate MD5 checksums for every samplesheet input and the rendered Quarto HTML using the nf-core `md5sum` module.
-4. Run a local environment collector in the same `--report_container` image as Quarto and generate a MultiQC audit report containing the run configuration, software versions, container reference, and R/Python runtime information.
+5. Run a local environment collector in the same `--report_container` image as Quarto and generate a MultiQC audit report containing the input samplesheet, file checksums, run configuration, software versions, container reference, and R/Python runtime information.
-5. Publish the reports, artifacts, and standard Nextflow execution metadata.
+6. Publish the reports, artifacts, checksums, and standard Nextflow execution metadata.

 ![nf-core/provenancereport metro map](docs/images/provenancereport_metro.svg)